scilley/drawAI/README.md

 <br/>

 #### 4) Create a new GCP *account,* *project,* and *service account* under `IAM & admin > service account`
-Service accounts handle security clearances for Google Cloud Platform (GCP) services, but default service accounts are temperamental.
+Service accounts handle security clearances for GCP services, but default service accounts are temperamental.
 Create a new service account with *storage admin* and *log writing* clearance.

 <br/>